shift7-ch/katta-docs/docs/architecture/storage-access.md

 ## E2E-Encrypted Data Sync

-### Static Storage Access Mode
+### Static Credentials

-The following diagram illustrates the interactions when Katta Desktop syncs data in a vault in [_Static Storage Access Mode_](../concepts.md#s3-storage):
+The following diagram illustrates the interactions when Katta Desktop syncs data in a vault to [_S3_](../concepts.md#s3-storage) with static credentials:
 * `vault.uvf` (vault metadata) contains the S3 access configuration (credentials `AccessKeyId` and `SecretKey` and bucket configuration (region, custom endpoint etc.)), as well as the encryption keys; it is stored encrypted in Katta Server.
 * With the encryption keys from `vault.uvf`, Katta Desktop encrypts and decrypts data on the fly before it leaves the local machine on the way to/from S3 bucket.